im2fast4u/im2fast4u.github.io/_posts/2025-11-23-post-intro-to-energy.md

 ---
-title: Post: "What Is Energy?"
+title: "Post: What Is Energy?"
 date: 2025-11-23
 ---